Marchreisenspitze (right) and Ampferstein, seen from Adelshof. Photo: wuedesau

 The easiest ascent is from the west side.
 Hike up the service road behind Axamer Lizum (Trail 18) for about one kilometer.
 Turn left onto Hochtennboden-steig and ascend into Lizumer Kar.
 Climb the scree on the south side of the cirque, aiming for Malgrubenscharte, the 2401-meter pass east of Malgrubenspitze.
 Turn eastward along the Lustiger-Bergler Steig and take the first opportunity to branch left up the southwest aspect of Marchreisenspitze.
 This route consists of YDS class 2 scree and airy trail hiking, as the Lustiger-Bergler Steig is not really a via ferrata in this stretch.
 The total vertical rise from Axamer Lizum is just under 1000 meters.

 An excellent circuit can be made by taking the Birgitzkopfllift chairlift from Axamer Lizum to Birgitzkopflhaus (a restaurant), eliminating about 400 meters of ascent.
 From there, traverse easily about one kilometer on Trail 12 to the Halsl, and proceed up the via ferrata over Ampferstein and Marchreisenspitze.
 Descend the opposite side of the latter to the pass above Lizumer Kar.
-It takes two or three hours to reach the summit of Marchreisenspitze from Birgitzkopflhaus, and a couple of hours to descend the far side back to Axamer Lizum.
+Going up via the Halsl pass, it takes two-and-a-half or three hours to reach the summit of Marchreisenspitze from either Birgitzkopflhaus or directly from Axamer Lizum, and a couple of hours to descend the far side back to Axamer Lizum.

 “On June 9, 1944, 500 USA air force bombers, each with a crew of 10, plus an escort of 172 fighter aircraft, left the Foggia region in southern Italy for the 19th airborne attack on Munich.
 Over northern Italy, about 20 minutes of flight time from their target, a group of bombers came under surprise fire from two attacking Messerschmitt ME 109 fighter aircraft of the German Luftwaffe and two US planes were shot down.